Tutor Handbook

 • Let one student monopolize all of your time in a group session.
 Give each tutee within a group session equal opportunity for input and questions.

 • Answer your cell phone during a tutoring session.
-Please place your cell phone on vibrate and stow it in your bag or pocket.
+Place your cell phone on vibrate and stow it in your bag or pocket.
 Remember, you should be modeling good student behavior.

 You cannot rescue a student that hasn’t been attending lectures or studying regularly.
 There are no solutions for a quick recovery (remember students are adults and ultimately responsible for their own learning).